DShamaev/SwiftPlatformer/README.md

 SwiftPlatformer
 ===============

-simple game (2d platformer) for iOS8 using Swift
+simple game (2d platformer) for iOS7+ using Swift and SpriteKit